-Other cash benefits for Marc Zimmerman, Matthew Myntti and Jon Swanson include a motor vehicle allowance and/or other minor benefits.
+Other cash benefits for Marc Zimmerman, Matthew Myntti and Jon Swanson include a motor vehicle allowance and/ or other minor benefits.

-- Mark Compton ceased as a Director with Next Science on 23 August 2023. - Bruce Hancox ceased as a Director with Next Science on 30 June 2023. - (v) Jacqueline Butler's employment with Next Science ceased on 31 May 2023. - (vi) Share based payments were issued under the Company's Long-Term Incentive Plan in the form of performance rights and share options.
-Refer to pages 13 and 14 above for further information on the Long-Term Incentive Plan.

-Disclosed above are the relative proportions of each individual's remuneration that are related to performance; the remaining proportion being fixed remuneration
+iv.
+Bruce Hancox ceased as a Director with Next Science on 30 June 2023.

+v.
+Jacqueline Butler's employment with Next Science ceased on 31 May 2023.

+vi.
+Share based payments were issued under the Company's Long-Term Incentive Plan in the form of Performance Rights and share options.
+Refer to pages 23-24 above for further information on the Long-Term Incentive Plan vii.
+Disclosed above are the relative proportions of each individual's remuneration that are related to performance; the remaining proportion being fixed remuneration.